 Your marketing campaign is only as good as the list you send it to.
 Whether postal, email, or telemarketing, high response is directly linked to the list you purchase.

 You can have the most amazing offer, but if it goes to the wrong list, you will not get a return on your investment.
-The right list, on the other hand, will increase response.
+The right list will increase response.
 True, outstanding copy and design might pull double the response of a poorly conceived marketing piece.
 But a good direct mail list can out-pull a weak list by a ratio of 10:1.

 Our goal is to make sure you get those higher response rates.
 Whether this is your first direct mail campaign or you’re a seasoned pro, we’ll take the time to educate you on all of the list options available.